-Each party shall disclose to opposing counsel the names of all lay witnesses thirty (30) days before the discovery deadline set forth in the Court's Preliminary Pretrial Order.
+Each party shall disclose to opposing counsel the names of all lay witnesses at least thirty (30) days before the discovery deadline set forth in the Court's Preliminary Pretrial Order unless a prior deadline has been established.

 2. Expert Witnesses